Maya astronomy: Maya monuments

-Mayan stelae
+Maya stelae

 The Maya erected a large number of stelae.
 These had a Long Count date.
 They also included a supplementary series.
 The supplementary series included lunar data – the number of days elapsed in the current lunation, the length of the lunation and the number of the lunation in a series of six.
 Some of them included an 819-day count which may be a count of the days in a cycle associated with Jupiter.
 See Jupiter and Saturn below.
 Some other astronomical events were recorded, for example the eclipse warning on Quirigua Stela E – 9.17.0.0.0.
 A partial solar eclipse was visible in Mesoamerica two days later on 9.17.0.0.2 – Friday January 18, 771.

+Santa Elena Poco Uinic Stela 3 has a date of 9.17.19.13.16 5 K'ib' 14 Ch'en, July 16, 790, with a solar eclipse glyph.
+A total solar eclipse crossed directly over the site three days later on July 16, 790.

 Calendric inscriptions

 Many Mayan temples were inscribed with hieroglyphic texts.
 These contain both calendric and astronomical content.

 Methods of astronomical observation

 Maya astronomy was naked-eye astronomy based on the observations of the azimuths of the rising and setting of heavenly bodies.
 City planning and alignment was often arranged in line with astronomical paths and events.
 The Maya also believed that the will and actions of gods could be interpreted in the alignment of the planets and stars.

 Many wells located in Mayan ruins were also observatories of the zenithal passage of the sun.

 One of the most studied sites for the topic of Mayan astronomy is the El Caracol at Chichen Itza.
 The Caracol is an observatory aligned to follow the path of Venus through the year.
 The grand staircase leading to the once cylindrical structure deviates 27.5 degrees from the alignment of the surrounding buildings to align with the northern extreme of Venus; the northeast-southwest diagonal of the site aligns with the sunrise of the summer solstice and the sunset of the winter solstice.